 Transport crime and antisocial behaviour are among our key priorities and we operate a number of anti-crime measures across the network.
-Read more about our safety priorities on the network.

 We want everyone to feel safe and secure on our network.
 If you have been a victim of a crime on the transport system, or experienced antisocial behaviour, you can report it in a way to suit you.